ccaeljan-lang/LBYCPOB-FinalProject-AniLinkDLSUShuttleServiceReservation/README.md

 Through the platform, passengers can browse available routes and departure schedules, reserve seats in real time, and receive a QR code/digital card or ticket for a fast and contactless passenger verification.
 The application contains built-in validation checks such as route limit and category limit checks to ensure fair seat distribution and the prevention of duplicate same day bookings, while a first-in, first-out (FIFO) waitlist automatically promotes passengers when confirmed reservations are cancelled.

 For the administration, staff can manage Lines, Routes, and Departure Schedules, monitor seat capacity, and track each trip as it passes through the operational states: Scheduled, Arriving, Boarding, Departed, and Completed.
+Through this, AniLink reduces the manual reservation effort, minimizes booking errors, and provides a faster, improved shuttle service for the whole DLSU community.

 CORE OOP CONCEPTS:
 - Encapsulation: Classes like Reservation, Trip, and Passenger keep their data private and expose only necessary methods (e.g., reserveSeat(), cancelReservation()). <br>